openworm/openworm.ai/processed/markdown/wormatlas/Introduction.md

 </p>

 <p>Embryogenesis in <em>C. elegans</em> is roughly divided into two stages: (1) proliferation and (2) organogenesis/ morphogenesis (<a href="#IntroFIG7">IntroFIG 7</a>) (<a href="#Sulston1983">Sulston et al, 1983</a>).
- Proliferation (0 to 330-350 min post-fertilization at 22°C) includes
+ Proliferation (0 to 330-350 min post-fertilization at 22ï¿½C) includes
-cell divisions from a single cell to about 550 essentially undifferentiated cells by the end of the 16 E stage (<a href="#Vonehrenstein1980">von Ehrenstein and Schierenberg, 1980</a>; <a href="#Wood1988b">Wood, 1988b</a>).
+cell divisions from a single cell to about 550 essentially undifferentiated cells by the end of the ï¿½16 E stageï¿½ (<a href="#Vonehrenstein1980">von Ehrenstein and Schierenberg, 1980</a>; <a href="#Wood1988b">Wood, 1988b</a>).
  This stage is further subdivided into two phases: The first phase (0-150 min) spans the time between zygote formation to generation of embryonic founder cells, and the second phase (150-350 min) covers the bulk of cell divisions and gastrulation until the beginning of organogenesis (<a href="#Bucher1994">Bucher and Seydoux, 1994</a>).
-The initial 150 min of proliferation takes place within the mothers uterus, and the embryo is laid outside when it reaches the approximate 30-cell stage (at gastrulation).
+The initial 150 min of proliferation takes place within the motherï¿½s uterus, and the embryo is laid outside when it reaches the approximate 30-cell stage (at gastrulation).
 There is considerable rearrangement of cells in the proliferation stage because of short-range shuffling, and